apache/jackrabbit-filevault/vault-doc/src/site/markdown/howto_release.md

     details.
 Make sure you have added the pgp key information in you maven settings file, especially if you have more than one key installed locally.
 See [Appendix B](#B) for the details.

-    0. (optional, prepare your environment. e.g.: `$ export version=3.1.12`)
+    0. (optional, prepare your environment. e.g.: `$ export version=3.1.36`)
-    1. Execute `mvn release:prepare -DreleaseVersion=$version`.
-This will update the POM files and tag the release in svn.
+    1. Execute `mvn release:prepare`.
+This will update the POM files and tag the release in svn (btw: specifying the release version on the commandline doesn't update the module poms anymore lately).
     2. Execute `mvn release:perform -Papache-release`.
 This will build the tagged release and deploy the artifacts to a new staging repository on _repository.apache.org_.
         After the build, login to [https://repository.apache.org/][2] and you should see it there.